moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 Ceremony for the MAE Master's students at the 2018 commencement.
 I also sadly had to deal with two deaths this past year.
 The Quadriplegic Friendly Tricycle Team's sponsor, Greg Tanner, passed away after a long battle with ALS.
-I accompanied four of the team members to Greg's funeral and spent time.
-And as you all know, undergraduate Joseph Goodwin, passed away just weeks before graduation.
-I worked with a lot of the affected students to put together a memorial gathering for them and him.
-I believe this was helpful for the students' grieving and contributed to their welfare.
+I accompanied four of the team members to Greg's funeral and spent time [doing what?].
+[As you are all aware], undergraduate Joseph Goodwin, passed away just weeks before graduation.
+I worked with [many] of the students [who were affected by this tragic event] to [organize] a memorial gathering for [Joseph].
+I believe this [emotional support] was helpful for the students' grieving and contributed to their welfare.

 External Service
 ----------------

 I also engaged with the public in a number of ways this review period.
-I spoke at visit of Laguna High School students organized by Barbara Linke for her NSF funded course and spoke at the Sacramento Python Users Group (SacPy) about my educational efforts that utilized the Python programming language.
+I spoke [to a visiting group of Laguna High School Students] organized by Barbara Linke for her NSF funded course and spoke at the Sacramento Python Users Group (SacPy) about my educational efforts that utilized the Python programming language.
 I was interviewed several times about the ICSC 2017 conference for NPR and other news